 Yes, you can add this to your booking here for £40.

 Can my friends and family meet me in Paris?

-Yes, they are more than welcome to join the party and we have a partner supplement on our Eventbrite page if you wish for them to stay in the same hotel with you we can arrange this for you.
+Yes, they are more than welcome to join the party and we have a partner supplement available to purchase if you wish for them to stay in the same hotel with you we can arrange this for you.
 If you wish to book seperately, we are staying at the Ibis

 Do I need to arrange transport back to London?